 On Campus Payment Refunds:

-Fee payments posted on campus, by cash, check, money order or credit card, will be refunded by check and mailed to the mailing address the Admissions and Records Office has on file.
+Fee payments posted on campus, by cash, check, money order or credit card, will be refunded through BankMobile as either a check, mailed to the mailing address the Admissions and Records Office has on file, direct deposit to an existing bank account or to a BankMobile account depending on the refund choice made by the student.
 It is the responsibility of the student to maintain correct and up-to-date address information.
 Addresses can be updated on MyCCC, under the Student Tab, and then click on Banner Self Service.

 Payments made using multiple payment methods (online credit card payments and cash, check or money order) during the current registration period will be refunded to the credit card used for online payments.

-Refund checks will now be issued and mailed by Higher One Bank.
+Refund checks will now be issued and mailed by BankMobile.

-For more information see the Higher One Q&A – section below.
+For more information see the BankMobile Q&A – section below.